 What does the UK-EU TCA mean for GDPR?

-The government has incorporated GDPR into UK law.
+The government has incorporated GDPR into UK law and cannot change its data laws during the bridge period.
 Businesses must continue to comply and should follow current guidance on complying with GDPR from the Information Commissioner’s Office (ICO).
-References to EU law and terminology in business’ documentation must be identified and updated to reflect UK terminology upon exit.
+References to EU law and terminology in business’ documentation should have been identified and updated to reflect UK terminology upon exit.

 What will happen if the UK does not receive a positive adequacy decision?